Generate-Then-Validate: A Novel Question Generation Approach Using Small Language Models: Introduction

 \section{Introduction}

 The famous phrase ``less is more'' is hardly accurate when describing the current use of large language models (LLMs) in learning analytics and knowledge (LAK) research.
-A quick, conservative search on the most recent LAK conference (LAK '25) proceedings~\cite{lak2025} shows the field's strong preference for \textbf{large} language models: 24 full and short papers contain in the \emph{abstract} the keyword ``large language model'', its acronym ``LLM'' or the plural form of both, out of which 21 papers (87.5\%) also contain the keywords ``GPT'' or ``ChatGPT'' in the \emph{main text}.
-Including ``LLM'' in the abstract is a strong signal that LLMs are at least part of the main contribution of these papers, and the high overlap with ``GPT'' suggests that the GPT model family~\cite{gpt3}, characterized by its enormous parameter count (hundreds of billions), is the dominant choice for LLMs in LAK research.
+A quick, conservative search in the most recent LAK conference (LAK '25) proceedings~\cite{lak2025} shows the field's strong preference for \emph{large} language models: 24 full and short papers contain the keyword ``large language model'', its acronym ``LLM'', or the plural form of both in the \emph{abstract}, out of which 21 papers (87.5\%) also contain the keywords ``GPT'' or ``ChatGPT'' in the \emph{main text}.
+Including ``LLM'' in the abstract is a strong indicator that LLMs are at least part of the main contribution of these papers, and the high overlap with ``GPT'' suggests that the GPT model family~\cite{gpt3}, characterized by its enormous parameter count (hundreds of billions), is the dominant choice for LLMs in LAK research.

 On the one hand, the tendency to use these large language models in LAK research is understandable---after all, these models have demonstrated impressive capabilities in various benchmarks and are readily available through API services.
 The ability to use these versatile models out of the box allows researchers to focus on higher-level research agendas and rapid research prototyping, which often overshadows the need to deliberate whether such enormous models are indeed of practical necessity or merely a convenient choice.